lingeringwillx/Sims2BackupLauncher/README.md

 - **number_of_backups** is how many backups to keep (older backups will be deleted).

+- **exceptions** is a list of the neighborhoods that you don't want to backup, seperated by commas.

 - **launcher_path** is an optional path to the launcher that you want to use if you want to use a luncher other than Sims2RPC or the default game's launcher.

-- **exceptions** is a list of the neighborhoods that you don't want to backup, seperated by commas.

 4- Launch **Sims2Backup.exe**.
-It will backup your neighborhoods and then launch *laucnher_path* if it's specified in **settings.txt**, otherwise it will use the Sims2RPC launcher if you have it, or the normal game executable if you don't.
+It will backup your neighborhoods and then launch *launcher_path* if it's specified in **settings.txt**, otherwise it will use the Sims2RPC launcher if you have it, or the normal game executable if you don't.

 **Note:** Don't rename the backups or their folder.
 The script depends on their names to figure out which one is the oldest.